Vaeakau-Taumako language: Independent personal pronouns

 There are two distinctive base sets of independent personal pronouns in Vaeakau-Taumako.
 The standard forms are used for formal occasions and recorded text, while the colloquial forms are typically found in informal, everyday conversation.

 Bound subject pronouns

 The language also features bound subject pronouns which act as clitics to the tense-aspect-mood marker of the verb of the constituent.
 They are not obligatory to use.
 The presence of the "u" has free variation by the choice of the speaker, but they are typically less prevalent in the colloquial forms.

 Hortative pronouns

 The dual, plural and 2nd person singular have specific pronouns used in imperative and hortative sentences.

-Emphatic corefential pronouns
+Emphatic co-referential pronouns

 When the subject and direct object of a sentence are the same thing, repetition of the independent pronoun in place of both argument positions is typically used.
 However, there is a set of emphatic coreferential pronouns used for the direct object to refer to someone or a group of people acting alone.